Meet Peter Taylor

 Clinical Social Worker Associate

-Peter has a master’s of social work from the University of Denver and a master’s of public health from the University of Colorado, where he specialized in climate and disaster resilience and community behavioral health.
-He also has an associate’s degree in music from Boise State University and a bachelor of arts in social work from Utah State University where he also minored in American Sign Language and sociology.
+Peter holds a Master of Social Work from the University of Denver and a Master of Public Health from the University of Colorado, where he focused on climate and disaster resilience and community behavioral health.
+He also earned a Bachelor of Arts in Social Work from Utah State University—with minors in American Sign Language and sociology—and an Associate’s Degree in Music from Boise State University.